-The Hasbrouck House is without a doubt where you should stay during your Kingston weekend getaway.
+The Hasbrouck House in nearby Stone Ridge is without a doubt where you should stay during this weekend getaway.
 The newly-renovated Dutch Colonial mansion has everything you could need for a romantic escape.
 Once you’re all checked-in, linger around the dimly lit bar over a few cocktails, then enjoy an amazing meal at Butterfield.
-While exploring downtown Kingston is a must, it will certainly be hard to pull yourself away from the Hasbrouck House pool during the warmer months.See More Hotels in Kingston
+While exploring downtown Kingston is a must, it will certainly be hard to pull yourself away from the Hasbrouck House pool during the warmer months.See More Hotels near Kingston

 Just over five hours north of busy New York City, Lake Placid is an oasis of outdoor activities and relaxation.
 Lake Placid has twice hosted the Winter Olympics, and you can visit the sites where those world-class athletes competed and see how you compare.

 Outdoor enthusiasts will love all the activities available in the heart of the Adirondacks.
 Do your best figure skating impression at the Olympic Oval, the same ice rink where Olympians speed-skaters competed during the 1932 and 1980 games.
 Hit the slopes at White Face Mountain, the fifth tallest peak in the country.
 Featuring the largest vertical drop in the East (3,430 feet!) and 87 trails, Whiteface Mountain presents skiers with challenging slopes and long, fun runs.